abcabcjr/RegTech/backendnew/README.md

 - Go 1.24.1 or later
 - Make (optional, for build automation)
 - Docker (optional, for containerized deployment)
-- Built recontool binary (../recontool/regtech)
+- Nmap (for port scanning, optional)

 ### 1. Development Setup